ga-curriculum/quick-refresher-for-ml/microlesson-01/README.md

 - **Recommendation Systems:** Suggesting items to users by finding similar users or products.
 - **Genomics:** Understanding genetic data by identifying groups of genes with similar expressions.
 - **Image Compression:** Reducing the size of image data using dimensionality reduction techniques.

 ---

+## Activity: Market Segmentation for a Retail Business

+**Objective:** Leverage unsupervised learning to perform market segmentation and identify distinct customer groups for a retail business.

+### Scenario:
+A retail chain wants to optimize its marketing campaigns by understanding the distinct segments within its customer base.
+The company has collected customer demographic information, purchase histories, and behavioral data, but the dataset is unlabeled.

+**Tasks:**

+1. **Dataset Exploration:**
+   - Examine the provided dataset to understand the features, such as customer demographics, purchase frequency, average spending, and preferred product categories.

+2. **Clustering Algorithm Selection:**
+   - Choose an appropriate clustering algorithm (e.g., K-Means, Hierarchical Clustering) for segmenting the customer base.

+3. **Feature Engineering:**
+   - Preprocess the data by normalizing numerical features and handling missing values.
+   - Select relevant features for clustering.

+4. **Cluster Identification:**
+   - Apply the chosen clustering algorithm and determine the optimal number of clusters using techniques like the elbow method or silhouette score.

+5. **Result Analysis:**
+   - Visualize the clusters using dimensionality reduction techniques (e.g., PCA, t-SNE).
+   - Interpret the characteristics of each cluster (e.g., high-spenders, frequent shoppers, discount-seekers).

+6. **Business Insights:**
+   - Provide actionable insights on how the company can target each customer segment with tailored marketing strategies.

+7. **Challenges and Limitations:**
+   - Discuss potential challenges, such as overlapping clusters or data quality issues.
+   - Propose ways to validate and refine the clustering results.

+**Deliverables:**
+- A summary of the identified customer segments.
+- Visualizations of the clusters and their characteristics.
+- Recommendations for marketing strategies tailored to each segment.

+---

+---